craws/OpenAtlas/sphinx/source/tools/api.rst

 mapping applications.
 In addition, `Linked Places <https://github.com/LinkedPasts/linked-places>`_ was used as standard.

-The API links in the user interface are only visible for user with activated **advanced layout** in their :doc:`profile` but any logged in user has access to the API.
+The API links at entity views are only visible for user who have activated **Show API links** in their :doc:`profile`.

 The base url of the current OpenAtlas API is api/0.2/